muratk3n/thirdwave/en/README.md

 ---

-Also 3W tech disturbs 2W institutions, so pols need to take extra care to cut off this useless flow...
+Tech: 3W disturbs 2W institutions, so pols need to take extra care to cut off this useless flow...
 Not saying ban, but ignore.

 ---